 - The ten high schools in eight districts were selected to provide a representative sample of New Mexico's students and geographic regions. - We received transcript data for School Year 2009-10 from 4,306 12th graders in ten participating high schools.
-This is approximately 22% of the 19,799 students who were in the 12th grade in 2009-2010. - We conducted face-to-face or phone interviews with principals, counselors, and superintendents from all eight school districts and 10 high schools.
-Before these interviews, eight of ten high schools and two of eight school districts had responded to online surveys. - We received financial and staffing data from Public Education Department and each participating school district. - We are working with the Higher Education Department to gather information on how these high school graduates performed in their first year of college. - We are working with Dr. Vi Florez of UNM's College of Education, and Research and Polling Inc., to conduct focus groups of high school students and employers to learn about their perspectives on high school.
+This is approximately 22% of the 19,799 students who were in the 12th grade in SY2009-10. - We received remediation data for first year college students in New Mexico's colleges. - We conducted face-to-face or phone interviews with principals, counselors, and superintendents from all eight school districts and 10 high schools.
+Before these interviews, eight of ten high schools and two of eight school districts had responded to online surveys. - We received financial and staffing data from Public Education Department and each participating school district.